Baltimore County

 Baltimore County is the largest of the seven jurisdictions in the Central Region.
 Note that the City of Baltimore is a separate jurisdiction, not part of Baltimore County for governance purposes, although almost totally surrounded by the county.
 The geography of Baltimore County varies from the dense suburbs and industrial areas surrounding the City of Baltimore to the rolling countryside in the northern part of the county.
 The northwestern part of the county is on the Piedmont plateau, and the southern and southeastern regions are on the Atlantic coastal plain.

-The Baltimore Bird Club was the founding chapter of the Maryland Ornithological Society, and the Baltimore City and County remain a hub of active birding in Maryland.
+The Baltimore Bird Club was the founding chapter of the Maryland Ornithological Society, and remains a hub of birding activity in Maryland.
 Baltimore consistently ranks in the top 3 counties in Maryland in terms of number of eBird checklists submitted.

 View a comparison of Maryland counties based on total number of species reported on eBird.